 National Garden Scheme Summer Opening

-Goldsborough Hall will also be opening on Sunday 23rd July 2017 for the National Garden Scheme, now in their 90th year.
+Goldsborough Hall will also be opening on Sunday 22nd July 2018 for the National Garden Scheme.
 The grounds in July are full of interest and garden highlights include the Rose Garden planted with old roses – Old China Blush, Little White Pet and Comte de Chambord – interplanted with lavender angustifolia ‘Old English and lined with lavender ‘Munstead’.

 The beech hedges were planted in Princess Mary’s time and the sundial in the centre is a gift to Princess Mary from the people of Horton, Oxon.
 The two 120ft herbaceous borders were planted in a Gertrude Jeykll style in 2006 and include ever-lasting sweetpeas, irises, helianthus, rudbeckia and dahlias.